 What is a design brief?

 The main focus of the design brief should be on the results and outcomes of the design concepts and visual direction.
+The core details of a design brief include goals, scope, expectations, and project requirements.
 It should also relate that design vision to the business objectives of the project.
 In other words, it allows the client to focus on what they want to achieve before any design work starts on the project.

-Finally, design briefs are usually signed off by the client and design team at set milestones in the project to ensure everything remains on track.
+Finally, the client and design team usually sign off on the brief at set milestones in the project to ensure everything remains on track.

 The benefits of using a design brief

-Starting a new project with a design brief is beneficial to both clients and designers.
+Starting a new project with an effective design brief is beneficial to both clients and designers, as it provides a comprehensive and well-structured foundation for the project.
 For example, a design brief:

-• Sets out the client’s expectations, visual taste (what they do and don’t like), and branding requirements for designers.
+- Sets out the client’s expectations by clarifying what the client anticipates from the final deliverables and project outcomes, which is important for aligning on project scope and deliverables, as well as visual taste (what they do and don’t like), and branding requirements for designers.

 Who writes the design brief?

 Various opinions exist, but most designers would expect an initial design brief from the client.
+Writing a design brief can be done by the client, the designer, or a design agency.
 From there, it can become a working document that gets approved by both parties.
-But there are other options:
+Options include:

 Client

-With large companies, it’s typically a Company Director, Marketing Manager, or Marketing Executive who writes the design brief.
-In smaller companies, it’s usually the business owner who writes it.
+With large companies, a Company Director, Marketing Manager, or Marketing Executive typically writes the design brief.
+In smaller companies, the business owner usually writes it.
+Regardless of the company size, the design brief should capture the client's unique needs, goals, and branding requirements to ensure the project aligns with the client's business objectives.

 Designer

 Sometimes the brief is written by the designer rather than the client.
-Designers usually have a design brief template to be completed by the client that ensures they have all the information they need to start work.
+Designers typically use a standard template to ensure they have all the information they need to start the work.

 Collaborative team